jamesm-vt/cs109a_adni/docs/markdown_notebooks/biomarker_EDA.md

 ## Laboratory Chemical Screenings

 The lab master data set contains lab results from a variety of chemical tests performed on patient blood and urine.
+This is a very large and diverse data set that is likely to be loaded with predictors that we have no prior expectation should be strongly linked to Alzheimer's Disease.